nate-anderson/keybite/README.md

 ![Keybite logo](keybite-text.png)

-A (very beta) stateless key-value store with a cool API
+A very alpha stateless key-value store with a cool API

 ## Tired of hosting database servers for your serverless apps?
 Hosting an RDS instance or database server for your simple serverless app?
 That sucks!